your-moon/Cecile/README.md

 ## 🍎 Overview

-Welcome to the Cecile Toy programming language.
+Welcome to the Cecile programming language.

 The syntax of Cecile is influenced by traditional programming languages like JavaScript, Go, and Rust, with a strong emphasis on developer experience, readability and ease-of-use.